Villa Michaela in Tuscany

 Villa Michaela will serve as your “home base” for exploring one of the most beautiful regions of Italy.
 The wooded foothills and meadows are carpeted with wild flowers in the spring and filled with magnificent colour and fungi in the autumn.
 Pisa and Florence are less than an hour away.

 Our Italian cooking vacations include interesting cultural excursions.
 Golf, riding, truffle hunting and the nearby amazing coast line are all close by.
 Explore Lucca’s maze of pedestrian streets within its walls, stopping in unique shops selling food, trinkets and clothing, interspersed among the churches and other medieval buildings with their striped marble Romanesque façades.
 Visit Florence, where the displays of cheeses, salamis, vegetables, and fruit are works of art in of themselves.
-You will discover Vinci with a visit to the Home of Leonardo and a private tour of the Taccini Brothers’ studio, well-recognized ceramic artists, as featured in Bon Appetit.
+You can discover Vinci with a visit to the Home of Leonardo and a private tour of the Taccini Brothers’ studio, well-recognized ceramic artists, as featured in Bon Appetit.

 We hope to see you soon for another season at our beautiful Italian cooking school!